 - If the G5 is installed as the rate of turn indicator, the existing primary attitude indicator must be retained.

 I waited nearly 3.5 months for my installation.
 This was complicated by the back-order at Garmin and the mass migration of avionics personnel from the shop I contracted to do the work to another.
 Once I followed the avionics folks to the new shop (Calspan at the Niagara Falls International Airport), my wait in Garmin's back-order queue started over again from zero.
 So, there was a lot of waiting.

 Eventually, I received word from Ben at Calspan that they were ready to do the install starting January 15th.
 With the waiting ended, surely the rest of the process would be smooth sailing, right?

 Sunday night, January 14th, I drove to the airport to shovel snow away from my hangar door.
 Ed had agreed to follow me to Niagara Falls (KIAG) in one of the club planes (N1185X) the next morning.
 When I was done shoveling, I walked over to the open hangar where Eight Five X-Ray awaited her next flight.
-I found her blocked by a snowbank from the plow and encrusted in ice from the previous Friday's freezing rain shower.
-Ice was nearly a centimeter thick in places and would be difficult to remove.
+I found her plowed in behind a large snowbank and encrusted in ice from the previous Friday's freezing rain shower.
+Ice was nearly a centimeter thick in places on the wings and would be difficult to remove.

 Colder Than a Sensitive Part of a Sorceress' Anatomy

-When we arrived at the airport on the morning of January 15, the outside air temperature was -2°F. The Archer was well deiced, however, and the Warrior was comfortably toasty after an evening spent with the preheater running.
+When we arrived at the airport on the morning of January 15, the outside air temperature was -2°F. The Archer was well deiced, however, and the Warrior's engine was comfortably toasty after an evening spent with the preheater running.